gdcc/www.gdcc.io/source/working-groups/internationalization.md

 ## About

 This working group is for all community members interested improving internationalizing Dataverse.
+We're just getting re-started, as we [announced](https://dataverse.zulipchat.com/#narrow/channel/615767-internationalization/topic/Internationalization.20WG.20is.20starting.20up.20again.21/near/608997751).

 ## Chat